erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 ### Short Description

 A divide-and-conquer sorting algorithm that partitions an array around a pivot element, then recursively sorts the subarrays.
-Solves the problem of efficiently sorting large datasets.
+Addresses efficiently sorting large datasets.
 Example: Sorting product prices [29.99, 15.50, 45.00, 12.99] → [12.99, 15.50, 29.99, 45.00].
-Works by selecting a pivot, partitioning elements smaller/larger than pivot, then recursively sorting partitions.
+Operates by selecting a pivot, partitioning elements smaller/larger than pivot, then recursively sorting partitions.

 **Key Characteristics:**
 - **Time Complexity**: O(n log n) average case because it divides the array in half on average each recursion, but O(n²) worst case when pivot is always the smallest/largest element.